Cliffsiu/Cyclist_GDA/README.md

 visualizations.

 ##  Problem Statement
-Analysing how defferent between caualrider sand annual members us Cyclistic bikes differently; as well as which factors influence the rider to become annual members in order to maximizing the number of annual membership.
+Analysing how defferent between casual riders and annual members use Cyclistic bikes differently; as well as which factors influence the rider to become annual members in order to maximizing the number of annual membership.

 ## Preparing